tenJirka/reGenda/README.md

   #   password: "your password"
 ```

+Setting the time zone in the configuration file is optional, if not set, the TZ system variable or the system time zone will be used.

 ## FAQ

 Maybe this section should be named "Things I would like you to knew", but it wont be so attractive, so…